soot-oss/soot/README.md

 You can also obtain older builds of the `develop` branch.
 A complete listing of builds can be found in [Sonatype's SNAPSHOT repository](https://oss.sonatype.org/content/repositories/snapshots/ca/mcgill/sable/soot).

 # How do I obtain Soot without Maven?

-All of our Soot builds for the `develop` branch are also stored up to one month in our [Nexus repository](https://soot-build.cs.uni-paderborn.de/nexus/#browse/browse:soot-snapshot:ca%2Fmcgill%2Fsable%2Fsoot) and can be obtained from there.
-The latest snapshot build of Soot can also be obtained [directly](https://soot-build.cs.uni-paderborn.de/public/origin/develop/soot/soot-develop/build/).
-The "sootclasses-trunk-jar-with-dependencies.jar" file is an all-in-one file that also contains all the required libraries.
-The "sootclasses-trunk.jar" file contains only Soot, allowing you to manually pick dependencies as you need them.
+You can obtain the latest realease build of Soot [directly](https://oss.sonatype.org/content/repositories/snapshots/ca/mcgill/sable/soot/).

+The `soot-RELEASE-jar-with-dependencies.jar` file is an all-in-one file that also contains all the required libraries.

+The `soot-RELEASE.jar`  file contains only Soot, allowing you to manually pick dependencies as you need them.
 If you do not want to bother with dependencies, we recommend using the former.

 # Building Soot yourself